The "fêtes galantes" in the Louis XV period

 There is also a strong emphasis on theatricality and doublespeak.
 Gallantry is adorned with sophisticated codes specific to the aristocracy.
 They made it possible to determine who belonged to good society and who was excluded, while the bourgeoisie began to have the means to blend in with the nobility.
 Being a gallant man meant knowing how to please in society by one's appearance, manners and wit.
 Everything is a pretext for gallantry, from the movement of a fan to the position of a beauty spot on a young woman's face.
 The codes are inscribed on everyday objects, from fans to the busks (a piece of wood inserted in the front of bodices to maintain their rigidity) of stays.
 This led to a very diverse education among aristocratic youth, but it remained superficial.
 This inspired the dandyism of the 19th century.

-Antique gilt bronze and porcelain clock with a gallant scene
+Antique ormolu and porcelain clock with gallant scene

 Not all these parties were held indoors.
 It would be shocking to be too enterprising in a salon or at a ball.
 It is during walks outside, far from the obligations of etiquette, that love can be most enterprising.